Homosexuality and the Anglican Communion: Church of Ireland

-Most recently, in 2016, many clergy in the Church of Ireland signed a letter supporting the U.S Episcopal Church and its open stance towards blessing same-sex couples.
+In 2016, some Church of Ireland clergy signed a letter supporting the U.S. Episcopal Church and its open stance towards blessing same-sex couples.
 In January 2016, the Church of Ireland Gazette, which is "editorially independent of the denomination", endorsed and supported a blessing rite for same-sex marriages in the church.
 A church report has also said "the moral logic underpinning the negative portrayal of same-sex eroticism in Scripture does not directly address committed, loving, consecrated same-sex relationships today."
 In 2017, the General Synod considered a motion to request public services of thanksgiving for same-sex relationships; the vote was 176 against the motion, 146 in favour, and 24 abstained.
 The General Synod also unanimously accepted a report from the church's select committee on human sexuality recommending "that the Bishops further examine the unresolved theological differences as represented in the select committee, with a view to making proposals to facilitate a way forward."
 Paul Colton, Bishop of Cork, announced his support for the introduction of same-sex marriage in the Church of Ireland.

+A 2017 motion at General Synod calling upon "the House of Bishops to investigate a means to develop sensitive, local pastoral arrangements for public prayer and thanksgiving with same-sex couples at these key moments in their lives, and to present their ideas to General Synod 2018, with a view to making proposals at General Synod 2019" was defeated with 176 opposed, 146 in favour, and 24 abstentions.
+The Church of Ireland therefore is the only Anglican Church in the British Isles to have synodically reaffirmed traditional marriage and rejected proposals to bless same-sex relationships.

 In 2018, the Irish bishops released a statement on the continuing conversations surrounding human sexuality.
-The Bishops stated that the church's teaching is that marriage is between a man and a woman, but acknowledged that they are divided on the subject themselves.
+The Bishops stated that the church's teaching remains that marriage is between a man and a woman, but acknowledged that they are divided on the subject themselves.
 The letter says that clergy cannot perform or bless a same-sex marriage, but that clergy can offer prayers for a couple who have married in a civil ceremony.
 The liberal wing wanting change noted that "the statement allows for autonomy at a diocesan and parish level, for prayer and pastoral celebration with LGBT+ couples who have married, although this is not by means of solemnization, formal blessing or specifically sanctioned liturgy."

+In 2023, three dioceses voted to support the blessing of same-sex couples and asked that General Synod consider a motion to that effect.
+The United Diocese of Tuam, Limerick, and Killaloe, the Diocese of Dublin and Glendalough, and the Diocese of Cashel, Ferns, and Ossory have voted to ask that General Synod consider a motion to bless same-sex couples following a civil marriage or civil partnership.